 Lichtenstein Castle is considered one of the most beautiful places in Germany.
 In fact, many online publishers and well-established travel websites like CNTraveler have mentioned Lichtenstein Castle in their Germany recommendation destination list.

 The first time I saw Lichtenstein Castle on social media, I was immediately convinced that this was a place to visit.
 Its fairytale appearance is the most influential factor, I say.

-I know this Lichtenstein Castle in Germany is obviously worth visiting by its appearance but is it that?
+I know this Lichtenstein Castle in Germany is obviously worth visiting by its appearance but is that enough?
 In this blog post, I share with you information about Lichtenstein Castle so you may know what else you can “gain” when you go.